 Now we’re talking paint…..and sealant and plaster!
 Fix cosmetic cracks, apply new paint, replace dripping taps, clean sealant around baths and showers and so on.
 First impressions count when it comes to selling your house and collectively, things like this will make a big difference.

 Adding to the value of your home

 There are more significant projects that could give your property value a boost such as:

 How and where you add extra square footage will of course depend on your house.
 If you’re able to do it, extra space is usually a surefire way of adding value.
-Roof space conversions, extensions, extra bathrooms, a larger kitchen and such like will all add value
+Roof space conversions by residential roofing contractors, extensions, extra bathrooms, a larger kitchen and such like will all add value

 How much value it will add depends where in the country you live.
 In London property costs can be anything from £5,000 and £10,000 per square metre, while in other parts of the UK, £900 to £2,000 is more likely.
 Again, talk to experts and do the math based on your plans before undertaking such a significant piece of work.